 Your first contact will be a greeting.

-Our artisan will custom install your stone fireplace, pillars, exterior and interior to fit your designers concept.
+Here's Mark doing what he does best.
+He is one of the guys will custom install your stone fireplace, pillars, exterior and interior to fit your designers concept.

 Mark has been installing our real stone veneer since we started slicing river rock.

 Once again we will be exhibiting at the 2014 Home Show -The Cottage Show & Big Backyard we will be in Booth #220 , at the Ernest & Young Center, 4899 Upland Dr., Ottawa, ON